What Happens if you Drive with a Suspended License in New York?

 Need Help?
 Contact Our Office Today

 If you’ve been charged for driving with a suspended license, give me a call for a free consultation.
-I am an experienced NYC unlicensed driving attorney who can assess your case to determine the best path forward.
+I am an experienced NYC criminal attorney who can assess your case to determine the best path forward.
 Contact our office today to discuss your legal options.